Set Up Octave in MCP

 Use this when you need to understand a company before writing anything.

-enrich_company — company profile, tech stack, recent activityqualify_company — ICP score, segment match, fit reasonssearch_knowledge_base — find the right playbook for that segmentget_playbook — pull the full strategy and value propsfind_person — find contacts at the companyenrich_person — deep dive on the primary contactEmail generation flow
+enrich_company – company profile, tech stack, recent activityqualify_company – ICP score, segment match, fit reasonssearch_knowledge_base – find the right positioning for that segmentlist_motions – pull the matching Motion narrative and value propsfind_person – find contacts at the companyenrich_person – full research on the primary contactEmail generation flow

 Use this when you need to write a personalized email with the right playbook behind it.